 Although black Shepherds still have short legs, they stand taller, making them appear bigger and stronger.
-There are black varients with spots, creme, silver or tanned patches or combined with a red coat, but these variants look like the average Shepherd and are hard to mix up with the black version.
+There are black varients with spots, creme, silver or tanned patches, or combined with a red coat, but these variants look like the average Shepherd and are hard to mix up with the black version.

 Black Shepherds are widely known for their loyal, stable, and courageous personalities.
-They are trained to protect and make excellent guard dogs, however, they don’t deserve the negative press they’ve received.
+They are trained to protect and make excellent guard dogs; however, they don’t deserve the negative press they’ve received.
 They are often non-aggressive unless trained to be this way.

 If appropriately trained and socialized with children and other people outside their family, they will gladly keep a watchful eye on your baby as they’re sleeping.
-They do see their primary job as protecting their family, so they’ll keep a careful eye on your property and will notice when little things are out of place.
+They see their primary job as protecting their family, so they’ll keep a careful eye on your property and notice when things are out of place.

-If they’re medium coated, you’ll have a low maintenance grooming schedule.
+If they’re medium coated, you’ll have a low-maintenance grooming schedule.
 If their coat is long, daily brushing will be required unless you want to risk knots and tangles.
 They have a double coat, which means a lot of shedding.
 Expect two blowouts (mass shedding) a year when spring and fall come around.
 Even with daily brushing, you’ll likely need to vacuum your house once a day to keep it clean.

 The black German Shepherd is highly intelligent, which can make them easy to train – unless they’re not trained young enough.
-They thrive off of routine, positive reinforcement, and reward.
+They thrive off of routine, positive reinforcement, and rewards.
 Tell them they’re good boys/girls after every trick they do.
 Introduce them to many things: young people, loud machines, wearing hats, other animals, and farming equipment if they’re workers.

 You’ll want to take your Black Shepherd out often.
 They are highly active dogs and require up to 60 minutes of exercise per day.
 They are happy to hike mountains, swim, or play ball in the yard with you.
 Try out multiple different things with them, as it will prevent them from getting bored.

-• Male puppies require 2,200 to 3,000 calories
+- Male puppies require 2,200 to 3,000 calories

-• Female puppies require 1,700 to 2,500 calories
+- Female puppies require 1,700 to 2,500 calories

-• Male adults require 1,300 to 1,800 calories
+- Male adults require 1,300 to 1,800 calories

-• Female adults require 1,000 to 1,500 calories
+- Female adults require 1,000 to 1,500 calories

 These are just guidelines.
 Pay attention to your dogs’ individual needs.

-There are many specific issues related to the German Shepherd breed, and unfortunately, the bigger breeds like the black variety tend to suffer from particular health problems more than the small ones.
+There are many specific issues related to the German Shepherd breed, and unfortunately, the bigger breeds, like the black variety, tend to suffer from particular health problems more than the small ones.

-• Hip Dysplasia – Malformed hip joints
+- Hip Dysplasia – Malformed hip joints

 Elbow Dysplasia – Malformed elbow joints

-Epilepsy – Loss of control of limbs causing violent movements
+Epilepsy – Loss of control of limbs, causing violent movements

 Hemophilia – Blood that can’t clot

 Diabetes – From overeating, the inability to produce insulin

 The above are the most common, but Shepherds can also develop cataracts, degenerative disc disease, panosteitis, allergies, pancreatitis, thyroid issues, and cancer.
 A lot of these issues can be bred out of your Shepherd puppy, so make sure to ask for the parents’ information before adopting if possible.
 Keep in mind that the vast majority of these issues happen when they’re older.